AdobeDocs/commerce-admin.en/help/getting-started/about.md

 These reference integrations can easily be customized by developers to meet the needs of the business, lowering the time to market and the cost of integrations.

 #### Subscription commerce powered by Zuora

 [!BADGE Available now]{type=Informative tooltip="Available now"}

 According to financial services firm UBS, the subscription economy is on track to reach $1.5 trillion, up from $650 billion in 2021.
 Consumers and businesses alike are becoming more comfortable purchasing subscription products and services due to their convenience and value.

-To empower companies to add subscription revenue streams to their business and support existing recurring revenue business models, Adobe Commerce has partnered with Zuora — the industry leading subscription management platform — to launch the [Zuora Subscription Management for Adobe Commerce](https://commercemarketplace.adobe.com/zuora-revenue-management-with-subcriptions.html) extension.
+To empower companies to add subscription revenue streams to their business and support existing recurring revenue business models, Adobe Commerce has partnered with Zuora — the industry-leading subscription management platform — to launch the [Zuora Subscription Management for Adobe Commerce](https://commercemarketplace.adobe.com/zuora-revenue-management-with-subcriptions.html) extension.

-Built on Adobe's App Builder framework, the [Zuora extension](https://commercemarketplace.adobe.com/zuora-revenue-management-with-subcriptions.html) received [Adobe Commerce App Assurance Program](https://developer.adobe.com/commerce/marketplace/guides/sellers/assurance/) recognition for following simplified composable development best practices including a React-native front-end architecture and use of Adobe I/O events and Adobe API Mesh to limit customizations within the core Adobe Commerce platform.
+Built on Adobe's App Builder framework, the [Zuora extension](https://commercemarketplace.adobe.com/zuora-revenue-management-with-subcriptions.html) received [Adobe Commerce App Assurance Program](https://developer.adobe.com/commerce/marketplace/guides/sellers/assurance/) recognition for following simplified composable development best practices including a React-native front-end architecture and use of Adobe I/O Events and Adobe API Mesh to limit customizations within the core Adobe Commerce platform.

 >[!TIP]
 >